thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 ## Spread Operator

-'Spread syntax can be used when all elements from an object or array need to be included in a list of some kind.'
-[MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#description)
+When to use:
+- combining two arrays
+- passing all elements of an iterableObj as arguments
+- copy an array

+When not to use:

 ``` javascript